Sunnet4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of the /etc/passwd file.
 Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd
+I'd prefer the first ones actually
+Write a script that displays the third line of the file iacta.
+The file iacta will be in the working directory
+You’re not allowed to use sed